jvishnu40/jvishnu40.github.io/_posts/2018-06-07-Build-With-Travis.md

 mv deploy_rsa.enc .travis/
 ```

-So, our private key is encrypted and moved into `.travis` folder but still the public key remains.
+So, our private key is encrypted and moved into `.travis` folder.
 Travis will decrypt the private key during the deployment stage of the application.
 But still the public key remains.
 We need to add that public key in remote server's `authorized_keys` file for SSH approval.
 (For EC2 instance, better you bake AMI with packer and predefined SSH key )

 ```sh
 cat ./deploy_rsa.pub | ssh -i ~/.key/test.pem DEPLOY_USER@DEPLOY_HOST "cat - >> ~/.ssh/authorized_keys"